Applicable for General Program Support, Specific Cultural Project, and Fast Track Project grants

 If EFT has already been set up for your organization, you do not need to submit another authorization form unless you have changed bank accounts.

 A direct deposit/EFT sign-up form is available on the Vendors page on the Department of Financial Services web site.
 That page also includes tools and information that allow you to check on payments.
+The form may be accessed directly here.

 - 6. How do I get my first payment?

 You will receive your first payment after the you have uploaded all award documents and a copy of your Florida Substitute W-9.

 No payments will be released until all grant award documents have been signed by the grantee and approved by the Division.
 You will receive your payment 4 to 6 weeks after the contract is executed.